AccessLint/accesslint-rails/README.md

 <input id="my-input" type="text">
 ```

-You'd see the following tagged entries in your Rails logs:
+You'd see JavaScript console messages in your browser, and the following tagged entries in your Rails logs:

 ```
 Started GET "/"